David Burrell’s take on the 1962 Dodge and Plymouth got only partway there

 Burrell noted that 1962 Dodge Dart sales fell 33 percent from 1960 but didn’t mention that this particular year saw unusually high sales vis a vis Plymouth due to a dealer network restructuring (Old Car Advertisements).

-Burrell is fuzzy on when the S-series was halted
+Burrell was fuzzy on when the S-series was halted

-This would lead me to guess that the switch occurred in late summer or early fall in order for fairly advanced B-body mockups to have been completed by February, 1960.
-That was the date ascribed to a photograph of a Dodge which looks close to production ready (Langworth, 1993).
+My guess is that the switch occurred in late summer or early fall in order for advanced B-body mockups to have been completed by February 1960.
+That was the date ascribed to a photograph of a shrunken Dodge which looks close to production ready (Langworth, 1993).

-Where Burrell’s timeline gets confusing is when he stated that as Chrysler Corp. sales fell the “design ideas for the S-series were starting to be challenged” (2019, p.
+Burrell’s timeline gets confusing when he stated that as Chrysler Corp. sales fell, the “design ideas for the S-series were starting to be challenged” (2019, p.
 25).
-That makes sense in a general way, but then he added that U.S. small car buyers “delivered the verdict” on the “S-series design theme” because the Valiant placed third behind the Ford Falcon and Chevrolet Corvair (Burrell, 2019; p.
+That makes sense in a general way, but then he added that small-car buyers “delivered the verdict” on the “S-series design theme” because the Valiant placed third behind the Ford Falcon and Chevrolet Corvair (Burrell, 2019; p.
 25).

-One problem with this argument is that the Valiant sold respectably in 1960.
-By the end of the model year the car tallied 19.4 percent of entry-level compact market, which for present purposes also included the Ford Falcon, Chevrolet Corvair and Rambler American.
+Really?
+The Valiant arguably sold respectably in 1960, tallying 19.4 percent of the entry-level compact market (the Ford Falcon, Chevrolet Corvair and Rambler American).
 This was 3.4 percent higher than the corporation’s overall passenger-car market share for that year.

 1960 Plymouth Valiant